High street fashion retailer Primark has finally launched a new click-and-collect service after a years of resisting going online.

 - Wigan, Standishgate, WN1 1UP

 How to use Primark’s Click + Collect service

 After browsing the Primark website and adding items to a virtual shopping basket, customers can choose a day to collect, up to seven days ahead, from their chosen store.
 Orders will be available for collection from two days after they have been placed with a £15 minimum order value and no delivery charge.
-Customers will be able to collect their order from a dedicated Click + Collect desk and pay for any other items they’ve picked up in-store.
+Shoppers can collect orders from a dedicated Click + Collect desk while paying for any other items they’ve picked up in-store.